Xeenon77/YTFT-Youtube-Frame-Timer/README.md

 ---
 ## Current Status & Feedback

-Please be aware that this extension is **currently under development and may contain bugs**.
-Your feedback is valuable!
-Feel free to share your thoughts in the channel or contribute directly by improving the code.
+Please be aware that this extension is currently under development and may contain bugs.
+One of them being that the extension gets confused if you have multiple youtube videos open or inconsistencies when changing a category.

 ---
 ## Licensing & Contributions